tock/tock/libraries/tickv/SPEC.md

 ### Initialisation

 When setting up a block of flash for the first time the entire size of flash is erased.
-Then a super key called "tickfs-super-key" is added with no attached data.
+Then a super key called "tickv-super-key" is added with no attached data.

-On future initialisation the implementation will check for the "tickfs-super-key" key.
+On future initialisation the implementation will check for the "tickv-super-key" key.
 If it exists no erase operations will occur.
 If it doesn't exist the entire block of flash will be erased.

 ## What is looks like in flash

 ### Adding a key

-This is an example of what `TickFS::new(..., 0xC00, 0x400)` will look like in flash.
+This is an example of what `TicKV::new(..., 0xC00, 0x400)` will look like in flash.

 ```